 COVID-19 EMPLOYEE SELF-REPORT FORM

 USF continues to actively monitor the COVID-19 situation.
-More detailed information can be found at COVID-19.
+More detailed information can be found with the Guidelines listed below and at COVID-19.

 In order to access this form, you are required to sign-in to your USF Office account.
 When you click on the link, you should be automatically requested to log-in (unless you are already logged in).

 Username: MyUSF@usiouxfalls.edu (please note the username is not your whole email address) For example: firstname.lastname@example.org

 If You Test Positive for COVID-19 (Isolation)

 If you are unwilling or unable to mask around others according to the above guidelines, you will need to remain in isolation for the full 10 days.